sagarjaink/apify-mcp-server/README.md

   "maxResults": 3
 }
 ```
-You don't need to specify the input parameters or which Actor to call, everything is managed by an LLM.
+You don't need to specify the input parameters or which Actor to call; everything is managed by an LLM.
 When a tool is called, the arguments are automatically passed to the Actor by the LLM.
 You can refer to the specific Actor's documentation for a list of available arguments.